CamelBak Ultra Belt

 In addition to being a simple and popular pastime, running is considered by many to be the most effective way to lose weight and improve overall bodily health.
 This is because it requires the entire body to be engaged, resulting in a high amount of stimulation to the body’s cardiovascular system.
 As a result, many runners will begin to sweat profusely, even after very short running sessions.

 While this isn’t always a cause for concern, the truth is that the loss of water through perspiration can become a health issue over longer running sessions.
 For this reason, many medical professionals stress the importance of proper hydration during running or any other strenuous cardiovascular exercise.
 However, many runners don’t like having to hold a water bottle during their longer running sessions.
-Popular hydration accessory designer CamelBak made a low-profile, easy to use belt that meets the needs of this particular clientele.
+Popular hydration accessory designer CamelBak made a low-profile, easy to use the belt that meets the needs of this particular clientele.
 The CamelBak Ultra Belt allows for hands-free water bottle storage that can come in handy for hardcore trail runners and casual joggers alike.

 - Adjustable strap

 - Lopsided weight distribution

 The most common use of the Ultra Belt is for hands-free water storage.
 To accomplish this task CamelBak, implemented a storage pouch opened and closed with a zipper that is large enough to hold the included 17 ounces Quick Stow flask.
 One extra pocket has been included that is a bit smaller than the main one but can still be used for storing small snacks or a travel-size flashlight.
 Thanks to the lightweight and breathable material used, the Ultra Belt is perfect for environments where hydration are most necessary, such as a steep incline trail in a hot climate.
 While this isn’t the most useful belt-based running accessory on the market, enough features are present to make this CamelBak product a welcome addition to any serious trail runner’s arsenal.